jceha/NewWebPage/README.md

 # About
-- **Starting September 2017** Ph.D. in the David R. Cheriton School of Computer Science, University of Waterloo
+- **September 2017-2021** Ph.D. in the David R. Cheriton School of Computer Science, University of Waterloo

 - **2014-2016** M.Sc. in Human-Machine Communication _cum laude_, University of Groningen